IvyStreeter/Introduction-to-RNA-Seq/Dataset/readme.md

-This directory ia ignored, for fastq files please visit here
+This directory is ignored, for fastq files please visit here

 https://diytranscriptomics.com/data